AndrewShpagin/CppAsScript/README.md

 # CppAsScript
-Using the compilable c++ as script, compiled at runtime using the clang-cl
+Using the compilable c++ as script, compiled at runtime using the clang-cl Currently it works for Windows, but it will be crossplatform in future)

 ## The problem it solves
 You need to execute external scripts using your program API at the native c++ speed.
 Now it is possible!
 Declare the API, create scrip example as cpp file, use thes project to complile that cpp and execute at runtime.